 Early Origins of the Terpin family

-Dorset but was quickly found in Yorkshire shortly after the Norman Conquest.
+The surname Terpin was first found in Dorset but was quickly found in Yorkshire shortly after the Norman Conquest.
 One of the first records of the name was listed in the Domesday Book of 1086 as Torfin or Turfin.
-CITATION[CLOSE]

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) Turfinus filius Torfini was listed in the Pipe Rolls of Yorkshire in 1130 as was Torphinus in the same rolls in 1196.
+Turfinus filius Torfini was listed in the Pipe Rolls of Yorkshire in 1130 as was Torphinus in the same rolls in 1196.
 A few years later, Gaufridus filius Thorphini was listed in the Curia Regis Rolls of 1204.
-CITATION[CLOSE]

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
-Richard "Dick" Turpin (1705-1739), the infamous English highwayman who was executed on 22 March 1739 for his deeds was inspiration for many English ballads, theatre and films and hailed from Hempstead, Essex.
+Richard "Dick" Turpin (1705-1739), the infamous English highwayman who was executed on 22 March 1739 for his deeds was inspiration for many English ballads, theatre and films hailed from Hempstead, Essex.
 Ironically, Turpin was never convicted of being a highwayman or a murderer.
-However, he was convicted of being a horse-rustler and that led to his execution.
+He was convicted of being a horse-rustler and that led to his execution.

 Early History of the Terpin family

-Another 167 words (12 lines of text) covering the years 1619 and are included under the topic Early Terpin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Terpin research.
+Another 83 words (6 lines of text) covering the years 1619 and are included under the topic Early Terpin History in all our PDF Extended History products and printed products wherever possible.

 Terpin Spelling Variations